anp-exe/detect-ai-slop-tutorial/WRITE-UP.md

 *A Codédex monthly challenge walkthrough.*

 > The full behind-the-scenes of how I built my entry for the Codédex monthly challenge: an AI-powered **LinkedIn Slop Detector**.
-From the first brainstorm to the final submission, roughly **14 hours** (per WakaTime), one infuriating bug, and a crash course in Figma.
+From the first brainstorm to the final submission, roughly **14 coding hours** (per WakaTime), one infuriating bug, and a crash course in Figma.

 ## The process at a glance